scala-network/scala-pool/README.md

-xtl-nodejs-pool
+xtc-nodejs-pool
 ======================

-High performance Node.js (with native C addons) mining pool for Stellite coin.
+High performance Node.js (with native C addons) mining pool for Torque coin.
 Comes with lightweight example front-end script which uses the pool's AJAX API.
-Support for Cryptonight Stellite v7 algorithms.
+Support for Cryptonight Torque v7 algorithms.

 #### Table of Contents